 The normal recommended daily allowance (RDA) of riboflavin is dependent on age, gender and reproductive status.
-“RDA is 1.3 milligrams daily for men and 1.1 mg for women.
+"RDA is 1.3 milligrams daily for men and 1.1 mg for women.
 A higher dose of 3 mg per day can help to prevent cataracts.
-Higher doses up to 400 mg can be used to treat migraine headaches,” said Arthur.
+Higher doses up to 400 mg can be used to treat migraine headaches," said Arthur.
 A cup of chopped kale has 0.1 mg, while a hard-boiled egg has 0.3 mg and a glass of whole milk has 0.4 mg, according to the U.S. Department of Agriculture.
-One cup of whole almonds has 1.4 mg of riboflavin, or 85 percent of the RDA.
+One cup (135g) of whole almonds has 1.4 mg of riboflavin.

 As a supplement, riboflavin is usually included in multivitamins and B-complex vitamins.
 It also is available separately in doses of 25 mg, 50 mg and 100 mg.
 Relatively nontoxic, riboflavin is considered safe at high doses because excess is disposed of through the urinary tract.
 There may be some side effects from taking higher doses of B2, though.
 "Some people notice their urine turning yellow-orange in color and having diarrhea when taken in higher doses," said Ross.

 - Mayo Medical Laboratories: Riboflavin (Vitamin B2) and Plasma

 This article is for informational purposes only, and is not meant to offer medical advice.